saikethan27/StreamShape/docs/output-formats.md

 # Output Formats

-Complete reference for the output structure of each method in Unified LLM Interface.
+Complete reference for the output structure of each method in StreamShape.

 ## Overview